 - Use the Suggested template (available internally only) to prepare provisional minutes and post them; preferably within 10 days of each meeting.
 Post final, approved minutes within 10 days of the committee’s next meeting.

-- The Chairs of the ACAC, ASC, and SSC must distribute a provisional (unofficial) copy of the minutes of the Council of which she or he is Chair to the presidents of the four employee associations and the SGA within 5 working days of each Council meeting (to keep the associations apprised of the status of proposed ARs, Procedures, or revisions of the same in a more timely manner).
+- The Chairs of the ASAC and ASC, must distribute a provisional (unofficial) copy of the minutes of the Council of which she or he is Chair to the presidents of the four employee associations and the SGA within 5 working days of each Council meeting (to keep the associations apprised of the status of proposed ARs, Procedures, or revisions of the same in a more timely manner).

 - Orient new members to the council or committee and its functions.